Middle-earth in motion pictures: Al Brodax

-In June 1956, animator Al Brodax reached out to Tolkien's publisher's with a proposal for an animated film adaptation of his works.
-The final volume of The Lord of the Rings had only just been published in the US, and did not yet achieve the commercial success it would later find with the counter-culture movement, but Brodax apparently wanted to adapt it to animation.
-Tolkien, nearing retirement and yet to see substantial commercial success from his writings, was cautiously interested, saying he should "welcome the idea" of a film, "quite apart from the glint of money", but nothing came out of it.
+In June 1956, the animator Al Brodax proposed an animated film adaptation to Tolkien's publishers.
+The final volume of The Lord of the Rings had only just been published in the US, and had not yet achieved the commercial success it reached later.
+Tolkien, nearing retirement and yet to see a substantial return from his writings, was cautiously interested, saying he would "welcome the idea" of a film, "quite apart from the glint of money", but nothing came out of it.